JT08397/KUB-Summer-Blog-2/_posts/2023-6-5-first-post.md

 ---

-- I got to the KUB Conference Center at 8:00am sat around for alittle waiting for everyone to get there.
-Once everyone was there they talked about many things like safey, as they were doing that we got are pictures taken and got are KUB cards.
+- I arrived at the KUB Conference Center at 8:00 am and sat around for a little while, waiting for everyone to arrive.
+Once everyone was present, various topics were discussed, including safety.
+During that time, we had our pictures taken and received our KUB cards.
-- Soon after Lucas (My mentor) picked me up and we went to the Building I would be working at.
-When we walked we went upstairs and i met the people I would be in the same with.
-They were all UT students and seemed really cool then soon after I meet my other mentors Jacob, Jayden and Anthony.
+- Afterward, my mentor Lucas picked me up, and we headed to the building where I would be working.
+Upon reaching the building, we went upstairs, and I was introduced to the individuals with whom I would be sharing the workspace.
+They were all UT students and seemed really cool.
+Shortly after, I met my other mentors, Jacob, Jayden, and Anthony.
-- They showed me around the building as I got my office setup where a met a alot of people Like this one woman that skydrives and hung off a plane.
+- They gave me a tour of the building, and I had my office set up.
+I encountered many people during this process, including a woman who skydives and hangs off planes.
-- Next I signed some paperwork and started working on my workstation setup and it was very long and hard where i didnt understand alot of it.
-Lucky one of my coworkers Jake help me out alot on it so I could get it done in about a day.
-As the day was wrapping up Lucas put my name plate up and I was fulling part of the team.
+- Next, I completed some paperwork and began setting up my workstation, which proved to be challenging and time-consuming.
+There were aspects of it that I didn't quite understand.
+Fortunately, one of my coworkers, Jake, provided a lot of help, and I managed to finish it within a day.
+As the day was coming to an end, Lucas put up my nameplate, officially making me a part of the team.